glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 **2) Because heterogeneous architecture are becoming important.**
 Most processing elements have some kind of co-processor, e.g. GPUs which feature a large number of cores only usable for data parallel computations.
 Parallel programming frameworks should be able to support these architectures in a seamless fashion.
-Other examples are FPGAs or even other architectures like clusters/networks of workstations (COW and NOW respectively).
+Other examples are FPGAs (Field Programmable Gate Arrays) or even other architectures like clusters/networks of workstations (COW and NOW respectively).

 **3) Because code reuse is paramount.**
 Often we speak about problems which have already been treated, and sequential code already exists that solves those problems, or part of those.